 Check that you meet our English language and academic requirements before you start your application.
 Applications at Dutch universities must be made through Studielink.
 There is a selection procedure to find out whether our learning community suits you.
 Windesheim Honours College selects max.
 80 students.

-Many of our students continue their studies and go for a master’s degree.
-Research has a strong presence in our curriculum, so our students seldom have to do a pre-master and can enrol directly into a master’s programme.
+Many of our students continue their education by pursuing a Master’s Degree.
+Research has a strong presence in our curriculum, therefore our students seldom have to do a pre-master and can enrol directly into a Master’s programme.
 We have a strong network of alumni at other universities and expertise in a variety of fields, so we can help you to make the right decision.
 Recent graduates have enrolled in programmes including:

 - Climate Studies at Wageningen University

 - Sustainable Development at Maastricht University